Model Engineering College: Excel

 Excel is the annual national techno-managerial festival conducted by MEC under the motto "Inspire, Innovate, Engineer".
 The event is held over a period of three days and is conducted in association with the IEEE Student Branch of the college.
 The festival has been held every year since its inception in 2001.
 It has been held as an All India Annual Technical Fest since its beginning in 2001.
-The 23rd edition of Excel will be held in March 2023.

 Technopreneur

 It is the annual national level entrepreneurial and managerial symposium of MEC and the flagship event of IEDC MEC.
 The first edition of Technopreneur, Technopreneur 2006, went on to win the Best Yi-Net event at the CII National Summit in Mumbai.
 The 13th edition of Technopreneur will be held in March 2023.
 The symposium attracts over 2000 participants across the nation.

 Arts and sports

 Arts and sports festivals are conducted every year by the college senate.
 The College Senate divides students into 4 houses, each with a captain and a co-captain.
 The houses compete with each other for the Arts, Sports and Overall trophies across multiple events.
 Houses are formed exclusively for the arts and sports competitions and are dissolved soon after.
 There is a College inauguration ceremony.
 Arts and Sports festivals are conducted annually in the even semesters.
 The Arts festival of the university is named Sargam which was later changed to Layatharang.
 Chakravyuh is the name given to the annual sports meet.
 MEC was the overall champion of CUSAT inter-college arts fest SARGAM-2013 consecutively for the third time.